The nature of how dogs learn must be considered when training

 Dog trainers know how sad it is for dogs who feel separation anxiety when left alone; the cruel reality is that this suffering could have been avoided with good training.

-In fact, many separation anxiety cases come from people taking a week or two off work when they first get a new dog or puppy.
+Many separation anxiety cases are made worse when people take a week or two off work without practicing leaving the puppy alone.
 Often, new dog owners spend all day and night with their dog and put their social/work life on hold.
 When they finally leave the house to go shopping, to the gym, the movies, or work, their dog is shocked by their absence because they were not prepared for the reality of daily life.

 Who’s Training Whom?